MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

    ![Organizational Network Analysis](./images/ona-render-graph.png)

 7. Select **Render Graph**.
 Based on the data size, it might take a few minutes for the graph to successfully load.
+No metrics are available until you do the following steps to use **Define Analysis** to choose specific metrics to analyze.

-## To create a subset dataset and graph analysis
+## To define a subset dataset and graph analysis

 Analysis of a subset (child) dataset and graph enables you to compare or focus your analysis on specific subgroups within the selected (parent) dataset.